Python3-Training/PyQuest/QuestJSOB/QuestBonus/README.md

 Cards prefixed by "KV" are part of an ongoing video quest.

 ## Concept Quests
-Cards prefixed by "KA" herein are mostly part of an ongoing quest to demonstrate selected concepts (etc.)
+Cards prefixed by "K0" herein are mostly part of an ongoing quest to demonstrate selected concepts (etc.)

 Happy 'Pythoneering,